VictorMorand/llm2ner/README.md

 #### Using `uv`

 We suggest using [uv](https://docs.astral.sh/uv/), a super fast package manager.
-The following commands will clone the repo and install it within a new ready-to-use `.venv` with all dependencies.
+The following commands will clone the repo and install it within a new ready-to-use `.venv` with all dependencies in a few minutes.

 ```bash
 git clone https://github.com/VictorMorand/llm2ner.git
 cd llm2ner